Windows 7 Forums

 NOTE: This will help free up more disk space for the selected hard disk by removing all but the most recent restore point.
 This will also include deleting shadow copies (Previous Versions) that were created with a deleted restore point.

-3. Select the hard disk you want to use Disk Cleanup on and click on OK.
+2. Select the hard disk you want to use Disk Cleanup on, and click/tap on OK.
 (See screenshot below)

 NOTE: You will not see this window unless you have more than one drive or partition on your computer.